 Cerebral palsy consists of a wide range of movement disorders caused by damage to the developing brain.
 Depending on the location and severity of that damage, individuals may present with various secondary effects.
 As a result, no two cases of cerebral palsy are exactly alike.
 However, there are some general characteristics that distinguish the various types of cerebral palsy.

 To help you better understand how different types of cerebral palsy affect movement, this article will cover:

 - What are the 4 different types of cerebral palsy?

 - Treatment for different types of cerebral palsy

-What are the 4 Different Types of Cerebral Palsy
+What are the 4 Different Types of Cerebral Palsy?

-There 4 main types of cerebral palsy are spastic, dyskinetic, ataxic, and mixed.
+Generally, cerebral palsy can be classified into 4 main types: spastic, dyskinetic, ataxic, and mixed.

 1. Spastic Cerebral Palsy